copious-world/copious-registry/README.md

 ## Method Details - Registry

-This is the registery, the keeper of objects, most of which will described larger objects elsewhere in most applications.
+This is the registry, the keeper of objects, most of which will described larger objects elsewhere in most applications.

-The registry keeps object in a single iterable.
-But, it also may keep a map of types of sorts, lists of the object sorted according to a particular key or functional result.
+The registry keeps objects in a single iterable.
+But, it also may keep a map of types of sorts, lists of the objects sorted according to a particular key or functional result.

 Other classes in this module serve to put objects into and remove objects from the list this class keeps.
 Typically, the classes make a call to `add_just_one` to add an object and `remove_just_one` to remove an object.
 However, if a class is loading from backup, it may make the assumption that the object is well formed and just call the method belonging to the list, 'add' or 'push'.